frictionlessdata/datapackage/data-packages/index.md

       Joe Bloggs <joe@bloggs.com>
       Joe Bloggs (http://www.bloggs.com)

-  Note on semantics: use of the "author" field does not imply that that person was the original creator of the data in the data package - merely that they created and/or maintain the data package.
+  Note on semantics: use of the "author" property does not imply that that person was the original creator of the data in the data package - merely that they created and/or maintain the data package.
 It is common for data packages to "package" up data from elsewhere.
-The original origin of the data can be indicated with the `sources` field - see above.
+The original origin of the data can be indicated with the `sources` property - see above.
 * `keywords` - an Array of string keywords to assist users searching for the package in catalogs.